tmaxsoft-us/ofasm/docs/ofasm_interface/ofasm_interface.md

 2. OFASM_VM_LOAD
     - OFASM_VM_LOAD interface is for EXEC CICS LOAD command used in native program.
-    - **Please note that the program must be defined as ASSEMBLER in the online SD (System Definition) to use OFASM_VM_LOAD interface.**

         ![](./ofasm_vm_load.png)

     - Naming conventions of OFASM_VM_LOAD
         - cpp naming convension: PGM_OFASM_VM_LOAD.cpp
         - so naming convension : PGM_OFASM_VM_LOAD.so

+    - **Please note that the program must be defined as ASSEMBLER in the online SD (System Definition) to use OFASM_VM_LOAD interface.**

 ## Section 2.
-OFASM interface Implementation
+OFASM interface implementation

+This section demonstrate how to implement the OFASM interface.

 ### 1. OFASM_VM_ENTRY

 OFASM_VM_ENTRY interface supports static and dynamic parameter list.

-1.1 Static parameter list
+1.1 Static parameter list (fixed parameter list)

-The parameter information is defined in compile time for Static parameter list.
+For static parameter list, the parameter information gets fixed in compile time.
-In static parameter list, you need to manually define the number of the paremeters and length of the each parameter.
+In this case, you need to manually define the number of the paremeters and length of the each parameter.

 example)
 ```cpp